FMG9167/Endurium/README.md

 # Endurium
-A Fabric mod which expands bows with stuff from the end
+A Fabric mod which expands tools, weapons and armors from the end